gabrieldiem/maulhardt-restoration/README.md

 # Maulhardt Restoration Project

+Link to Análisis 2 website: https://gabrieldiem.github.io/maulhardt-restoration/pages/analisis-2
-Link to this website: https://gabrieldiem.github.io/maulhardt-restoration/
+Link to root website: https://gabrieldiem.github.io/maulhardt-restoration/

 The objective of this project is to restore a working copy of the webpages made by Martin Maulhardt, with the sole purpose of them being available to students.